Arronk/My-Coding-Journey/LogR2.md

 some cryptic syntax made understanding a little tricky but I think I am starting to under stand how it works in theory but the math is a little beyond me haha.

+## Day 34: 21.08.2018

+### Progress: Sidetracked tonight!

+Spent most of the night chatting to my CS50 study partner and reviewing Coursera, Edx and Udacity to see what micromasters, masters and other certificates they offer that may be useful to enrol in going forwards.
+I think for the time being FCC, the OSSU
+Curriculum, Udemy and fast.ai is going to keep my plenty busy for the next couple of years but some of these courses look interesting specifically the AI for trading on Udacity!